benregnier/Exits-1U/README.md

 ## Intellijel Output Pinout

 This module has a six pin connector on the back meant to be compatible with outputs on Intellijel and Befaco cases.
 Pinouts match per the diagram below.
 Outputs are not balanced.
+Note that if you want to mount this module on the far right hand side of the case both the output and power ribbon cables need to be low-profile.

 ![pinout](/images/ij-pinout.jpg)